aqeelsadiq/lambda-project/README.md

 The GitHub webhook is configured using the Terraform GitHub provider.
 The token used for authentication is exported as an environment variable before running Terraform.

+create Fine-grained access token with specific permissions

+1. Read access to metadata

+2. Read and Write access to actions, administration, repository hooks, and workflows)

 **export TF_VAR_github_token="fine_grained_access_token"**

 In the API Gateway module (modules/apigateway/main.tf), the webhook is set up to receive workflow-job events from GitHub and forward them to the Lambda function.